Abenezra (crater)

 Abenezra is a lunar impact crater located in the rugged highlands in the south-central section of the Moon.
-Abenezra is named after the Sephardic Jewish sage, poet, biblical commentator, and astronomer Abraham ibn Ezra.
-It is attached along the southeast rim to the crater Azophi.
+It is attached along the southeast rim to the crater Azophi, forming a twin pair with a straight wall between them.
 To the northeast lies the crater Geber, and further to the southeast is the larger Sacrobosco.

 The rim of Abenezra has a noticeably polygonal shape, with uneven wall segments.
-The inner walls are terraced, and the floor is irregular and ridged.
+The inner walls are terraced, and the eastern floor is irregular and ridged.
 These ridges form unusual, sinuous patterns across the floor.
-The crater overlays the eastern part of another crater-like formation designated Abenezra C.
+Under morning illumination, it is described as being cut in two by a curved ridge.
+The crater overlays the northeastern third of a ruined ring designated Abenezra C.

+Abenezra is named after the Sephardic Jewish sage, poet, biblical commentator, and astronomer Abraham ibn Ezra.
+His name was added to the lunar nomenclature by Italian astronomer Giovanni Battista Riccioli in 1651.
+Its designation was formally adopted by the International Astronomical Union in 1935.